 This can be a tricky question to answer.
 While winning a game of commander can be fun, your opponents might find it miserable.
 An example would be playing against a Narset, Enlightened Master deck with only extra turn combos.

-Eventually, the person playing Narsett will combo off, take a bunch of extra turns and everyone else has to pretty much just sit back and watch as this person plays a game of “solitaire” while they wait to eventually lose the game.
-Furthermore, any kind of stax effect (making spells cost more) or land destruction decks are a little less fun to play against to most people.
+Eventually, the person playing Narsett will combo off and take a bunch of extra turns, and everyone else has to pretty much sit back and watch as this person plays a game of “solitaire” while they wait to eventually lose the game.
+Furthermore, any stax effect (making spells cost more) or land destruction decks are a little less fun to play against to most people.

 - Xantcha, Sleeper Agent